hbk619/kittysplit-updater/README.md

 ## TO DO

 Check if person is already selected and not select them again.
-Modify creating an expense so it doesn't untick the person and creates in Ben's name.
 Create a setup endpoint to add the Kittysplit url?